sametcodes/hone-notion/README.md

 ## Known Bugs

 - The editor doesn't work properly if user pastes some copied HTML texts from another page.
 The content comes with additional wrapped `span` or `p` tags.
 This can be solved by listening `paste` event in the *useEffect* function of `Input` component.
+- If user removes the current line, the cursor jumps to the previous line, but to the beginning of the previous line.
+It should jump to the end of the line.